Bilangin ang Bituin sa Langit

-Bilangin ang Bituin sa Langit (English: Count the Stars in the Sky) is a 1989 Philippine drama film directed by Elwood Perez from a story and screenplay written by Jake Cocadiz, with Jigs Recto as the co-writer of the latter.
-The film stars Nora Aunor and Tirso Cruz III and it chronicles the turbulent life-long relationship between Noli (Aunor), a poor and hard-working barrio lass, and Anselmo (Cruz), her childhood sweetheart.
+Bilangin ang Bituin sa Langit (English: Count the Stars in the Sky) is a 1989 Philippine drama film directed by Elwood Perez from a story and screenplay written by Jake Cocadiz, with additional writing inputs by Jigs Recto.
+The film stars Nora Aunor and Tirso Cruz III, and it chronicles the turbulent life-long relationship between Noli (Aunor), a poor and hard-working barrio lass, and Anselmo (Cruz), her childhood sweetheart.

 Produced and distributed by Regal Films, under the helm of founder-producer Lily Monteverde, Bilangin ang Bituin sa Langit won both the FAMAS Award for Best Picture and the FAP Award for Best Picture.
-Nora won Best Actress for this film in Urian, FAMAS, and FAP while Tirso won Best Actor in PMPC Star, FAMAS, and FAP.
+Nora won Best Actress for this film in Urian, FAMAS, and FAP, while Tirso won Best Actor in PMPC Star, FAMAS, and FAP.

 Plot

 In the 1960s in Laguna, Magnolia ("Noli") dela Cruz (Nora Aunor) and Anselmo Santos Jr. (Tirso Cruz III) are classmates in high school and are vying to be valedictorian in their high school graduation.
 Anselmo is from a rich family and is shown being tutored, fed nutritious food while studying, and getting enough rest.
 Noli belongs to a poor farming family, and her siblings are shown begrudging her as she is able to just study while they work in the fields, and she studies while doing other chores and late into the night by candlelight.
 Later, Anselmo is shown graduating valedictorian.

 Damian, Noli's father, visits Doña Martina Santos seeking a loan to finance Noli's university studies in Manila.
 Martina is dismissive of Noli's ambitions and suggests that she become a seamstress instead.
 Nevertheless after Damian agrees to execute a real estate mortgage over his farm to secure the loan, Martina agrees to grant the loan.
 Noli sees Anselmo and accuses him of graduating valedictorian due to his mother Martina bribing the school.
 Noli angers Doña Martina as she suggests that her father not push through with the loan, saying she will delay her studies.
 Her father is insistent however and says he will work to pay back the loan to cleanse the title of the mortgage.

 Noli and Anselmo enter the same university.
 Noli studies hard and impresses her professors.
 She also works part-time jobs, washing clothes and waiting on tables.
 She runs into Anselmo who teases her about her having to take on work to support herself, although Anselmo himself receives mediocre grades.
 Later, Noli receives word that her father is ill.
 She returns home and finds Doña Martina convincing Damian to turn over the title to their properties in exchange for PHP500.00, saying that he will no longer be able to pay the debt since he is ill.
 Noli convinces her father not to sell the properties.
 Damian dies and Anselmo offers his condolences and offers abuloy, which Noli refuses.